ratulalahy/intro_to_swe/projects/milestone-1.md

 Before coding begins, a well-organized digital workspace must be in place.
 This section focuses on setting up your version control and task-tracking environment.

 - Initialize a [GitHub](https://github.com/) Repository:
-  - Create a new public or private repository under one team member’s account.
+  - Create a new **private** repository under one team member’s account.
   - Add all team members as collaborators.
 Add your instructor (email id: qratul@uvu.edu) too.
   - Establish these branches:
     - `main` – production-ready commits